Privacy Policy

 8. Data Sharing and Transfers

 We do not share, sell, rent, or transfer your data to any third party.
-There is no user data of ours to share — Dryx has no server infrastructure that receives user information, no database of user records, and no analytics pipeline.
+There is no app user data of ours to share — Dryx has no server infrastructure that receives your information, no database of user records, and no analytics pipeline for app usage.
+The dryx.ai website's cookieless visit analytics (Plausible) are aggregate and anonymous, never tied to an individual, and never sold.

 The outbound network requests Dryx can make are exhaustively listed in Section 4.
 Briefly: